nixworks/public/news/2017/02/19/index.md

 ##### Ecuadorian general election, 2017
 ### [Voters head to the polls to select the National Assembly and a new president with former vice-president Lenin Moreno facing off against former bank president Guillermo Lasso, and six other opposition candidates.
 There will be an April 2 runoff unless the leader receives 40 percent of the votes and is at least 10 percentage points ahead of the others.
 In addition, there's a tax haven referendum. ](/news/2017/02/19/voters-head-to-the-polls-to-select-the-national-assembly-and-a-new-president-with-former-vice-president-lenan-moreno-facing-off-against-for.md)
-_Context: tax haven referendum, Lenin Moreno, Ecuadorian general election, 2017, Guillermo Lasso, National Assembly_
+_Context: Ecuadorian general election, 2017, Lenin Moreno, National Assembly, tax haven referendum, Guillermo Lasso_

 ##### South Sudanese Civil War
 ### [Two top level officials overseeing South Sudan's military courts resign from their posts, accusing the government of interfering in the court's moves to discipline soldiers accused of rape and murder.
 The resignations come less than a week after a military general and the Minister of Labour resigned in protest of President Salva Kiir Mayardit's alleged approval of atrocities against civilians not belonging to the Dinka group. ](/news/2017/02/19/two-top-level-officials-overseeing-south-sudan-s-military-courts-resign-from-their-posts-accusing-the-government-of-interfering-in-the-cour.md)